sheppy/mercenary-strike-force/design/backlog.md

 Next
 ----
-* Make some basic tile assets
 * grunt task to make assets in to a sprite
   * Use https://github.com/Ensighten/grunt-spritesmith to make the tilemap
-* Load a map from file
-  * Render a map tile
-  * Render a full map
 * Render only the viewport area of a map
 * List some renderable types of Components
   * RenderableText
   * RenderableRect